Lighting-Sun/wdio-framework/README.md

 # UI WebdriverIO Automation practice framework

-## Tutorial on how to run from github actions
+## Tutorial on how to run from github actions [you need at least read permissions in the repository for this]
+Please kindly ask the owner for access in case you want to try this out!
 ### Custom run using the project using github actions

 You can run this repository without downloading it